wbamberg/idl-reference/docs/nsIXULStore.md

 Iterates over all of the attributes associated with a given document uri
 and id that have stored data.

-@param doc - document URI
-@param id - identifier of the node

 #### Parameters ####